decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-12-non-uniform-weak-validity.md

 We can see this from the simple case $n = 2$ and $f = 1$.

-* World A: Both parties input is 0 and party $B$ crashes before sending any messages.
+* World A: Both parties’ inputs are 0 and party $B$ crashes before sending any messages.
 By validity, $A$ must decide $0$.
-* World B: Both parties input is 1 and party $A$ crashes before sending any messages.
+* World B: Both parties’ inputs are 1 and party $A$ crashes before sending any messages.
 By the same reasoning, $B$ must decide $1$.
-* World C: Party $A$’s input is $0$, party $B$’s input is $1$, and all messages between them are omitted.
+* World C: Party $A$’s input is 0 and party $B$’s input is 1, and all messages between them are omitted.

-From $A$’s perspective, worlds A and C are indistinguishable: $B$ never sends any messages in either, so $A$ must decide $0$ in world C.
+From $A$’s perspective, worlds A and C are indistinguishable: $B$ never sends any messages in either, therefore $A$ must decide $0$ in world C.
 From $B$’s perspective, worlds B and C are indistinguishable, so $B$ must decide $1$ in world C.

-This violates uniform agreement, since in world C the two non-faulty parties output different values.
+This violates uniform agreement, since in world C the two parties output different values (note that one of the parties has omission failures).

 Thus, uniform agreement is impossible when $f \ge n/2$.